Join us on YouTube @commshakes for Shakespeare on the Common: Encores!

 Mark Torres appeared in the CSC productions of Death and the Maiden and in Richard III.
 He has worked on Broadway, and at such regional theatres as Trinity Repertory Company, Dallas Theater Center, Dallas Shakespeare Festival, Arkansas Repertory Theater, Walnut Street Theatre in Philadelphia, Plaza Theatre in Dallas, Center Stage in Baltimore, Melody Top Theatre in Milwaukee, Utah Shakespeare Festival, Actors Theatre of Louisville, Music Theatre of Connecticut, Ocean State Theatre, The Theatre at Monmouth and Wellfleet Harbor Actors Theatre.
 He has also appeared on television and in several films, most recently the thriller Shorecliff.

-Michael Underhill is thrilled to be returning to CSC for his seventh production (Othello, Two Gentleman of Verona (u/s), Macbeth (CSC2), Richard III, Romeo & Juliet (CSC2) and Cymbeline).
-Michael is a graduate from Northeastern University and a Boston born and bred actor.
-Additional favorite roles include the title role in King John (Praxis Stage), Actor #1 in Hotel Nepenthe (Brown Box Theatre) and Joseph Surface in School for Scandal (Actors’ Shakespeare Project).
-Other regional credits include but are not limited to Huntington Theatre, SpeakEasy Stage, Boston Playwrights’ Theatre, Central Square Theatre and imaginary beasts.
-Find out more at www.michaeljamesunderhill.com
+Michael Underhill previously appeared at CSC in Cymbeline, Othello, Two Gentleman of Verona (u/s), Macbeth (CSC2), Richard III, and Romeo & Juliet (CSC2).
+He is a graduate from Northeastern University and a Boston born and bred actor.
+Additional roles include the title role in King John (Praxis Stage), Actor #1 in Hotel Nepenthe (Brown Box Theatre) and Joseph Surface in School for Scandal (Actors’ Shakespeare Project).
+Other regional credits include the Huntington Theatre, SpeakEasy Stage, Boston Playwrights’ Theatre, Central Square Theatre and imaginary beasts.
+Find out more at www.michaeljunderhill.com

 Robert Walsh has been seen at CSC in Coriolanus, Macbeth, and Henry V. At Actors’ Shakespeare Project As You Like It (Director); Henry VIII (Wolsey); Two Gentlemen of Verona (Director); Troilus and Cressida (Aggie/Pandarus); Living In Exile (multiple roles); Henry IV, Parts 1 & 2 (Falstaff); A Midsummer Night’s Dream (Bottom); Coriolanus (Director); The Merchant of Venice (Antonio); The Tempest (Stephano); Titus Andronicus (Titus); Hamlet (Polonius); Twelfth Night (Director); Julius Caesar (Brutus); and Measure For Measure (Director).
 Producing Artistic Director: American Stage Festival (Table Manners, Bus Stop, Intimate Exchanges, among others); Director: Merrimack Repertory Theatre (Norman Conquests, Later Life, Holiday Memories, K2); Shakespeare Theatre of New Jersey (Othello); New Repertory Theatre (Rancho Mirage, Race, Speed the Plow, and True West); Shakespeare & Company (The Goatwoman of Corvis County, The Secret of Sherlock Holmes), and Two River Theatre Co.
 (Misalliance, A Life In the Theatre), among others.
 Other acting credits include Cherry Lane Theatre (Gloucester Blue), the Huntington Theatre (Hamlet and Ah, Wilderness!); Portland Stage Company (Romeo and Juliet); StageWest (Anna Christie); Gloucester Stage Company (Sins of the Mother, The Subject Was Roses); Douglas Fairbanks Theatre (Big Maggie).
 Films: Black Mass, The March Sisters at Christmas, Evening, State and Main, Amistad, The Spanish Prisoner, Eight Men Out, and Turk 182!, among others.
 TV: Body Of Proof (ABC), One Life To Live, Guiding Light, and Another World.
 Adjunct faculty: American Repertory Theatre (A.R.T./MXAT Institute for Advanced Theatre Training at Harvard University) and Brandeis University.
 He also serves as Artistic Director of the Brandeis Theatre Company.
 He is a member of SDC, AEA, SAG-AFTRA and The Society of American Fight Directors.